quicwg/base-drafts/draft-ietf-quic-qpack.md

 A decoder can limit the amount of state memory used for blocked streams by setting an appropriate value for the maximum number of blocked streams.
 In HTTP/3, this is realized by setting an appropriate value for the QPACK_BLOCKED_STREAMS parameter.
+Streams which risk becoming blocked consume no additional state memory on the encoder.

-An encoder can limit the amount of state memory by only using as many blocked streams as it wishes to support; no signaling to the decoder is required.
+An encoder allocates memory to track all dynamic table references in unacknowledged field sections.
+An implementation can directly limit the amount of state memory by only using as many references to the dynamic table as it wishes to track; no signaling to the decoder is required.
+However, limiting references to the dynamic table will reduce compression effectiveness.

 The amount of temporary memory consumed by an encoder or decoder can be limited by processing header fields sequentially.
 A decoder implementation does not need